theupdateframework/taps/candidate-tuf-versions.md

 When a TUF client downloads metadata from a repository, the client must determine which spec version to use for the download.
 To do this, the client looks for the highest supported numbered directory on the repository.

 * If the highest number on the repository is equal to the client spec version, the client will use this directory to download metadata.
 * If the highest number on the repository is less than the client spec version, the client may call functions from a previous spec version client to download the metadata.
 The client may support as many or as few versions as desired for the application.
 If a previous version is not available, the client shall report that an update is not possible due to an old spec version on the repository.
-* If the highest number on the repository is higher than the client spec version, the client should report that it is not using the most up to date TUF spec version then proceed with the directory that corresponds with the client spec version if available.
+* If the highest number on the repository is higher than the client spec version, the client should report to the user that it is not using the most up to date TUF spec version then proceed with the directory that corresponds with the client spec version if available.
 If no such directory exists, the client terminates the update.

 Once the supported directory is determined, the client shall attempt the update using the metadata in this directory.